EricFillion/happy-transformer/docs/pages/2-text-classification/3-finetuning.md

 1. text (string): text to be classified
 2. label (int): the corresponding label.
 Must be greater than or equal to 0
+3. eval_filepath (string): By default, an evaluating dataset will be generated from the supplied training data.
+But, you may provide a filepath to a CSV file as described for input_filepath to use standalone evaluating data.

 | text                          | label |
 |-------------------------------|-------|